-Gua Sha is a healing technique used in Asia by practitioners of traditional medicine.
+Gua Sha is a treatment used in Asia by practitioners of traditional medicine.
 Gua Sha means to rub or friction.
-Sha is the term used to describe congestion of blood at the surface of the body.
-When friction is applied in repeated even strokes, the sha surfaces as small red petechiae.
-In minutes the petechiae fade into echymotic patches.
-The sha disappears totally in two to four days.
-The color and rate of fading are both diagnostic and prognostic indicators.
-It involves palpation and cutaneous stimulation where the skin is pressured, in a stroking manner using round-edged instruments.
-The purpose of raising sha is to remove stagnation and promoting circulation.
+Sha is the term used to explain congestion of blood which is evident at the surface of the body.
+When Gus Sha is used, it is repeatedly applied in a stroking fashion to the body area which produces small red petechiae (Sha).
+Following the treatment the petechiae will fade and generally leave echymotic patches.
+The sha will generally disappear completely in several days.
+It is said that the color and the how quickly the fading occurs is both diagnostic and can be used as a prognostic indicator.
+The tissues can be palpated manually and the doctor can also feel tissue tone while the treatment is occurring.
+The tools used have a rounded shape and are frequently made of horn, plastic, jade, shells, jar lids, or similar materials.
+The purpose of bringing Sha to the surface is to remove stagnation and promote blood circulation.

-We consider applying Gua Sha in any case of pain or discomfort, stiffness, for upper respiratory or digestive problems, and for any condition where palpation indicates there is sha.
-It is also an excellent technique which can be used for myofascial trigger points and taut musclebands.
+Gua sha can be applied to painful conditions, stiffness in the tissue, and is excellent for upper respiratory and digestion issues.
+It is also an excellent technique which can be used for myofascial trigger points and taut muscle bands.